Comfy-Org/comfy-cli/README.md

  the bisect tool can help you pinpoint the custom node that causes the issue.

 - `comfy node bisect start`: Start a new bisect session with optional ComfyUI launch args.
 It automatically marks the starting state as bad, and takes all enabled nodes when the command executes as the test set.
-- `comfy node bisect good`: Mark the current active set as good, indicating the problem is within the test set
+- `comfy node bisect good`: Mark the current active set as good, indicating the problem is not within the test set.
 - `comfy node bisect bad`: Mark the current active set as bad, indicating the problem is within the test set.
 - `comfy node bisect reset`: Reset the current bisect session.